 Why has your payment not been authenticated by 3DS security?

 Your payments are likely to be declined at merchants who haven’t complied with the regulation as they are not using the robust authentication on your first payment.
-You may encounter this issue at Amazon, Adobe, Booking.com, Expedia, Air France and EasyFlyer (for instance).
+You may sometimes encounter this issue at Amazon, Adobe, Booking.com, Expedia, Air France, EasyFlyer and others.

 Typically, the authentication required by the regulation kicks in on your second or third attempt to pay with the same card.
 If your first payment has been declined, repeat the payment with the same card, and it should go through.
 However, if the payment is still declined, contact the merchant so they trigger the authentication method to ensure your payment is secure.